|Nutrition Facts (per serving)|

 If you're cutting carbs, this turkey divan is another great choice.

-In a large bowl, combine the thawed peas with the diced cooked turkey and cooked noodles.
+Combine the thawed peas in a large bowl with the diced cooked turkey and cooked noodles.

-In a medium saucepan, melt the 2 tablespoons of butter.
+Melt the 2 tablespoons of butter in a medium saucepan.
 Add the onion and mushrooms and cook, stirring, until tender.

 Blend in soup, milk, and seasonings.
 Continue cooking, stirring frequently, until well blended and hot.